Tornado outbreak of December 10–11, 2021: Western Kentucky

+An aerial view of the city of Mayfield, Kentucky, on December 12, taken along North 6th Street.

 After the first long-tracked EF4 tornado dissipated over western Obion County, Tennessee, the associated supercell underwent a brief mesocyclone cycling phase, producing three weak, short-lived tornadoes.
-Minutes later, it spawned a new long-tracked violent tornado in northern Obion County near Woodland Mills at 8:54 p.m.
+Minutes later, it spawned this long-tracked, violent and catastrophic tornado in northern Obion County near Woodland Mills at 8:54 p.m.
 CST (02:54 UTC).
 The tornado crossed into Kentucky near the community of State Line and rapidly intensified to EF4 strength as it struck Cayce at about 9:00 p.m.
 CST (03:00 UTC), where major damage occurred to homes, businesses, a school building, and the town's fire station.
 A few buildings were leveled or swept away.
 One person was killed in the town, and others were injured.
 It then moved northeast through rural areas in Fulton and Hickman counties, causing deep scouring of the ground in open fields.
 Homes and outbuildings were damaged or destroyed, a cell tower was toppled to the ground, and damage in these areas was rated EF2 to EF3.

 Search and rescue teams combing through the wreckage of the candle factory in Mayfield on December 13.